robertoschwald/check_mk_plugins/README.md

 ## check_webinject
 This file is based on webinject 1.94 currently.

+## Username and Password
+If you need username and password in your test, you can configure them in the active check rule.

+Use them as ${USERNAME} and ${PASSWORD} in the test.

 ## Error: permission denied
-If you use the Check_MK virtual appliance and receive error
+If you receive error in the check status:
 ```
 sh: 1: /omd/sites/<your_site>/local/lib/nagios/plugins/check_webinject: Permission denied
 ```